Peter Löscher: Early career

+Siemens

 In 2007 Löscher became the first CEO of Siemens AG to be appointed from outside the company.
 He was appointed on 20 May 2007 as the successor of Klaus Kleinfeld, and was selected to take on the new position on 1 July 2007.
 Under Löscher, Siemens spun off its Osram lighting unit and sold its half of a joint venture with Nokia that supplied equipment for mobile telecommunication networks.
 In 2012, he earned 8.7 million euros.
 In late 2012, he initiated efforts to save 6 billion euros ($7.7 billion) over the following two years.

-In his capacity as CEO, he accompanied Chancellor Angela Merkel on various state visits, including to China in 2012.
+In his capacity as CEO, Löscher accompanied Chancellor Angela Merkel on various state visits, including to China in 2012.

 Following a series of missteps under his leadership, including a late delivery of high-speed ICE trains for German national railroad Deutsche Bahn and delays in completing offshore wind turbine projects, he was replaced by Joe Kaeser (Josef Käser) as CEO and left Siemens in July 2013, four years before the end of his contract.

+Later career

 Under the terms of his pay-off of 17 million euros from Siemens, Löscher was obliged not to work for a "significant competitor" of the company until September 2015.

-In 2014, he was hired by Russian billionaire Viktor Vekselberg to serve as chief executive of Renova Management (RMAG), which oversees his international industrial holdings, including stakes in Sulzer and in Oerlikon.
+In 2014, Löscher was hired by Russian billionaire Viktor Vekselberg to serve as chief executive of Renova Management (RMAG), which oversees his international industrial holdings, including stakes in Sulzer and in Oerlikon.
 He left Renova in 2016, amid disagreements with Vekselberg.

+Also in 2014, Russian Railways (RZD) nominated Löscher as member of the company’s board of directors; however, he ultimately wasn’t considered.

 In Munich, Löscher shares an office with Ann-Kristin Achleitner, Paul Achleitner, Michael Diekmann and Joachim Faber.